aptos-labs/create-aptos-dapp/templates/token-staking-dapp-template/README.md

 For simplicity of the template, we didn't implement the function for the reward provider to claim back any orphaned reward after the duration has passed.
 There are are multiple ways to implement this, the simplest way is to transfer all the reward left from reward store after the duration has passed, but this makes anyone who still has pending claim reward have no reward to claim.

-The Stake Pool template provides:
+## The Token Staking Template provides:

 - **Stake Fungible Asset Page** - A page for anyone to stake a token
 - **Claim Staking Rewards** - A component for any staker to claim the staking rewards